New Birth of Freedom Council: Hidden Valley Scout Reservation

-Situated on 830+ acres near Loysville, PA in Perry County, with the scenic Sherman’s Creek and its exciting fishing opportunities running through it, Hidden Valley has been in operation since 1927.
-It is one of four camps operated by the New Birth of Freedom Council.
+Situated on 830+ acres near Loysville, PA in Perry County, with Sherman’s Creek and its fishing opportunities running through it, Hidden Valley has been in operation since 1927.
+It is one of the camps operated by the New Birth of Freedom Council.

-Hidden Valley currently offers five weeks of Boy Scout summer camp as well as a Trail to Eagle Camp.
+As of 2025 Hidden Valley no longer offers Summer Camp programming.

-For Scouting units and non-stop groups looking for year-round outdoor opportunities, Hidden Valley also offers a wide variety of comfortable cabins, with capacities ranging from 10 to 65 people.
+For Scouting units and non-scout groups looking for year-round outdoor opportunities Hidden Valley also offers a wide variety of cabins with capacities ranging from 10 to 65 people.

 Wizard Ranch

 Carefully preserved as a primitive camping area, Wizard Ranch is 300 acres of fields and woodlands in eastern York County (Hellam Township) near the western banks of the Susquehanna River and is available for year-round short-term camping or day use.

 The Wizard Ranch was donated to the council in 1960 by Mahlon N. Haines, owner of the Haines Shoe Company.
 Haines was an ardent supporter of the Scouting movement and in 1941, Haines conceived the idea of hosting on his farm in Hellam Township a special gathering of Scouts from all parts of the Council to celebrate his birthday.
 This event became the first “Haines Safari” and it was such a success that Haines Safaris were repeated in 1945, 1950, 1955 and 1960, each one striving to be bigger and better than its predecessor.
 1960 would be the last of the true Haines Safaris because Haines died very shortly thereafter.
 Just before his death, Haines gave the land to the York-Adams Area Council.
 Although Haines intended that his land would thereafter be known as something like the “Colonel Mahlon N. Haines Memorial Scout Reservation, it, however, has always been called by generations of Scouts who have come to know and appreciate it, as simply “Wizard Ranch.”
 In a letter to the Council dated simply “October 1960,” bearing in the stationery logo the message “Wizard Ranch – the Yellowstone Park of the East,” Haines noted “I hope to live long enough to see this one of the great Scout reservations in America, which will add much to making better boys, better men and better people in our community, by enjoying the privileges of being out of doors …”

 In using Haines’ gift of the Wizard Ranch, the Council decided to build on Haines’ tradition of doing things “bigger and better” and decided to begin holding its own Safaris.
 The tradition of the Safari was reborn in 1987, with the first of the modern Safaris.
 This was followed with Safaris occurring in 1991, 1995, 1999, 2003, 2007, 2010, 2015 and 2019.
 The most recent Safari was held on September 29-31, 2023.

+In 2019 the Wizard Ranch was sold off to the Lancaster County Conservancy.
+The scouts are still permitted to hold Wizard Safaris at the location.
+The next Safari date in 2027 will be the 40th anniversary of the modern Wizard Safari!